NazmaHusain/Regression-Analysis-for-Insurance-Prediction/README.md

 - Evaluated models using **R² score**.
 - **Cross-validation (10-fold)** was used to select the best model.
 - **XGBRegressor** was identified as the best-performing model.

-## Model Deployment
 - The final trained model (`XGBRegressor`) was saved using **Joblib**.
 - The model can be loaded and used for new predictions.

 ## Usage
-To use the trained model for prediction:
+To use the trained model for prediction, do
 ```python
 import joblib
 loaded_model = joblib.load("final_model_XGB.joblib")